flyingrhinonz/nccm/README.md

 home dir will allow each user to use their personalized settings if nccm.yml is present, and if not present then fallback to default settings from /etc/nccm.yml.
+Also refer to  `nccm_config_importnccmd` setting which allows you to import and merge connection details from /etc/nccm.d/ .

 nccm requires Python3 to be installed on your machine,